-First female sheriff in Prince George’s County described as ‘trailblazer’
+First female deputy sheriff in Prince George’s County described as ‘trailblazer’

 Meyer spent the next 37 years as a deputy sheriff, retiring in 2000 at the age of 74.
 Even then, she could fire a 9mm pistol well enough to keep her sidearm.
 She died April 13 at the Fairfield Nursing and Rehabilitation Center in Anne Arundel County.

-Meyer, 95, had Alzheimer’s and mild asthma, but her daughter, Marianne Poe, said nursing staff told her that her mother showed symptoms of covid-19, and she died within 12 hours of developing a high fever and trouble breathing.
+Meyer, 95, had Alzheimer’s and mild asthma, but her daughter, Marianne Poe, said nursing staff told her that her mother showed symptoms of covid-19, the disease caused by the novel coronavirus, and Meyer died within 12 hours of developing a high fever and trouble breathing.
 Poe said her mother’s death certificate lists probable coronavirus.

-Nursing homes have been hard hit in the pandemic and, as of Friday, six patients who tested positive for the virus at Meyer’s nursing home had died, according to data from Maryland.
+Nursing homes have been hit hard in the pandemic and, as of Friday, six patients who tested positive for the virus at Meyer’s nursing home had died, according to data from Maryland.

 Prince George’s County Sheriff Melvin C. High described Meyer as a “law enforcement trailblazer,” though one of her friends on the force said she privately played down the early challenges she faced.